 Photo Credit: Segway the Fox

 You can take a Segway Tour of the Packers Heritage Trail and learn the history of the Green Bay Packers and how they left their mark in our great community.
 If you are looking to get a few steps in you can always hit the trail by foot instead.
 Along Lombardi Ave you can also see the artistic creations of the Packers Fences and just down the way past Holmgren Way, you’ll find the Oneida Nation Walk of Legends featuring 24 statues celebrating the legends and the history of the Green Bay Packers.

 Titletown is also a must-visit during a trip to Green Bay!
 Titletown's park is typically open to everyone all year round, with an ice skating rink and snow tubing hill in winter, and in the warmer months outdoor games, free, daily activities, a unique playground and a full-size football field in the heart of the action.
 Another great spot to catch some fall colors.
 There are endless opportunities for fun at Titletown, with games and activities.
 Ariens Hill + 46 Below are now back open to the public.
 Programming has also resumed including movies, fitness, drinks with a view, live music, arts & crafts and more.

 4. Take Learning on the Road

-Do you have kids at home who are learning remotely this year?
-Add in some hands-on exploration to enhance their learning objectives.
+Pack up the kids and take them on a hands-on journey to enhance their knowledge.
 Anywhere can be a classroom!
 Study science, art and culture at the Neville Public Museum or history at Hazelwood Historic House Museum.
 Delve into horticulture at the Green Bay Botanical Garden, learn about environmental science at Bay Beach Wildlife Sanctuary and explore America's railroad heritage at the National Railroad Museum.
 There is so much to learn with a visit to Greater Green Bay museums.